Code-Institute-Submissions/jensalindgren-pro1/README.md

 The font used in this project is Open Sans.
 It is a sans-serif font that is easy to read and understand.
 ## Colors

-The colors used in this project are: white, whitesmoke, black, #555, #333.
+The colors used in this project are: White, Whitesmoke, Black, #555, #333.
 The colors are used to create a clean and modern look.

 ## Wireframes